 Superior Spider-Man Team-Up Special: #1

-I desire to be identified as nothing more than a Spider-Man fan.
-I refuse to freely give any personal information about myself other than my comic insights and preferences.
-I could be anyone you imagine I am, but whomever you picture will never be who I truly am.
+I’m just a friendly neighborhood Spider-Man fan.
+I don’t want to divulge any personal information other than my comic insights and preferences.
+I could be anyone you imagine I am, but whoever you picture will never be who I truly am.
 (But, if you want, you can think of me as a rich, handsome doctor.)
 Heck, the name Cody Wilson may even be a pen name.
 I am simply a person who enjoys comic books and that is all.

 I would love to say that the reason I enjoy Spider-Man is that I could relate to him as a teenager.
 Or that he has helped me through hard times throughout my life.
 Or something inspirational.
 But I can’t.
 I like Spidey because he is a character that can fit in every type of story.

 No!
 Don't make me pick any favorites!
-I enjoy many comics for many different factors of their stories.
+I enjoy many comics for many different reasons.
 I love Stan Lee, Steve Ditko, and John Romita's Amazing for its heart, fun, and overall originality.
 Although I haven’t read all of it, I enjoy Roger Stern and John Romita Jr.’s Amazing run for its overall resourceful use of villains and out-of-the-box stories.
-I revel in JM DeMatteis’s various stories for their emotional and psychological elements.
-I appreciate Brian Michael Bendis and Mark Bagley's Ultimate Spider-Man for its teenage voice and drama.
-I appreciate Dan Slott’s Amazing and Superior because of the overall inventiveness and superior plotting.
+I revel in J.M.
+DeMatteis’s various stories for their emotional and psychological elements.
+I appreciate Brian Michael Bendis and Mark Bagley's Ultimate Spider-Man for its authentic teenage voice and drama.
+I appreciate Dan Slott’s Amazing and Superior because of the overall inventiveness and brilliant plotting.

 While I can’t pick a definite favorite writer, my favorite artist is Mark Bagley.
 Bagley balances action and drama wonderfully and his pages really flow well.
 While his art today isn’t as great as it has been, his Ultimate Spider-Man work is classic.
 I’ve always enjoyed Bagley’s consistency and how he manages to draw at least one comic every month.